American shad: Life history

 The eggs are transparent, pale pink, or amber, and being semibuoyant and not sticky like those of other herrings, they roll about on the bottom with the current.
 The eggs hatch in 12 to 15 days at 52 F, in six to eight days at 63 F, which covers the range characteristic of Maine and Bay of Fundy rivers during the season of incubation.

 The fry are about 9 to 10 mm long.
-Juvenile shad remain in the rivers until fall, when they move down to salt water; they are now 1+1/2 to 4+1/2 in long, resembling their parents in appearance.
+Juvenile shad remain in the rivers until fall when they move down to salt water; they are now 1+1/2 to 4+1/2 in long, resembling their parents in appearance.

 Ecology and diet

 As adults, shad filter feed at sea and during their return journey to spawn.
-They are pursued and hunted primarily by striped bass, and at times, harbor seals.
-They may not actively feed on their return, and are caught with special 'dart' lures instead of typical bait.
+They are pursued and hunted primarily by striped bass and, at times, harbor seals.
+They may not actively feed on their return and are caught with special 'dart' lures instead of typical bait.

 Nutritional information

-Like most herring species, American shad are very high in omega 3 fatty acids, and in particular contain nearly twice as much per unit weight as wild salmon.
+Like most herring species, American shad are very high in omega 3 fatty acids and, in particular, contain nearly twice as much per unit weight as wild salmon.
 They are also very low in toxins such as PCBs, dioxins, and mercury by EPA estimates.
 The American or Atlantic shad (A. sapidissima) is a valued food fish.

 Shad populations

 Declines in the Atlantic coast shad population were documented as early as the turn of the 20th century.
 Traditionally, shad were caught along with salmon in set nets, which were suspended from poles driven into the river bed reasonably close to shore in tidal water.
-Many of the rivers where shad were once common now suffer from pollution; however, the short time spent by shad in fresh water may minimize contamination.
+Many of the rivers where shad were once common now suffer from pollution; however, the short time spent by shad in freshwater may minimize contamination.
 For example, fisheries scientists have found that shad in the Hudson River are not in the river long enough to be affected by PCBs and other contaminants (however, fishing for or possessing American shad [including catch and release] in the Hudson River or Marine District is now prohibited).
 Pollution, however, may impact shad reproduction and studies have been undertaken to determine whether fingerlings suffer DNA damage.

-Most of the rivers across the historic range of shad are now heavily dammed, eliminating many of the spawning grounds.
+Most rivers across the historic shad range are now heavily dammed, eliminating many of the spawning grounds.
 For example, the number of shad harvested in the Merrimack River declined from almost 900,000 in 1789 to none in 1888, likely due to the inability to reach their spawning ground following a period of heavy dam construction.
-Since then, fish passage efforts have begun to remedy this situation, including the Chesapeake Bay program.
+Fish passage efforts, including the Chesapeake Bay program, have begun to remedy this situation.
 While recreational angling has almost no measurable impact on shad populations, they are susceptible to commercial overfishing.
 Because of their highly migratory life history and their recreational and commercial importance, American shad are co-managed by the U.S. Fish and Wildlife Service, the National Marine Fisheries Service, and state fisheries agencies.
-The Atlantic States Marine Fish Commission serves as a key forum for coordinating the collective effort to conserve American shad.
+The Atlantic States Marine Fish Commission is a crucial forum for coordinating the collective effort to conserve American shad.